 Surgical treatments are available for the treatment of underarm and hand sweating but, unfortunately, not for facial sweating.

 At Cityskin we offer anti-wrinkle injections to help with facial hyperhidrosis.
 The anti-wrinkle product, when injected under the skin, inhibits the release of acetylcholine at the nerve synapse.
-Acetylcholine is a nerve transmitter which is essential for the production of sweat and therefore sweating is reduced by anti-wrinkle injections.
+Acetylcholine is a nerve transmitter which is essential for producing sweat.
+Therefore, sweating is reduced by anti-wrinkle injections.

-Make sure you read our guide to forehead anti-wrinkle treatment and watch our videos on how to avoid a heavy brow after treatment.
+Make sure you read our guide to forehead anti-wrinkle treatment.

 Upper lip sweating (hyperhidrosis) treatment

-To reduce upper lip sweating we inject between 4 and 6 anti-wrinkle units above the upper lip.
-We have to be careful in our placement of the product and warn patients that the treatment can temporarily make it more difficult to say the word ‘p’ or suck on a straw.
+We must be careful in our placement of the product and warn patients that the treatment can temporarily make it more difficult to say the word ‘p’ or suck on a straw.